angular/angular/aio/content/guide/http.md

 The lambda function `() => 3` passed during the creation of the `HttpContextToken` serves two purposes:

-1. It allows TypeScript to infer the type of this token: `HttpContextToken<number>`.
+1. It lets TypeScript infer the type of this token: `HttpContextToken<number>`.
   The request context is type-safe&mdash;reading a token from a request's context returns a value of the appropriate type.

 1. It sets the default value for the token.
-  This is the value that the request context returns if no other value has been set for this token.
+  This is the value that the request context returns if no other value was set for this token.
   Using a default value avoids the need to check if a particular value is set.

 ### Setting context values when making a request